 \subsubsection{Performance Guarantees}

-As shown in the previous section for regression, we can show that the proposed $(M,k)$-NN classifier behaves nearly identically to the standard $\Theta(M)$-NN rules for any fixed $k\ge 1$.
-Here, we focus on guarantees on rates of excess risk and classification instability, but the asymptotic Bayes consistency can be also established under a mild condition; see Theorem~\ref{thm:classification_consistency} in Appendix.
+As shown in the previous section for regression, we can show that the $(k,M)$-NN classifier behaves nearly identically to the standard $\Theta(M)$-NN rules for any fixed $k\ge 1$.
+Here, we focus on guarantees on convergence rates of excess risk and classification instability.

 To establish rates of convergence for classification, we recall the following notion of smoothness for the conditional probability $\eta(x)=\P(Y=1|X=x)$ defined in \citep{Chaudhuri--Dasgupta2014} that takes into account the underlying measure $\mu$ to better capture the nature of classification than the standard H\"older continuity in Assumption~\ref{assum:holder}. \begin{assumption}[Smoothness] For $\a\in(0,1]$ and $A>0$, $\eta(x)$ is \emph{$(\a,A)$-smooth in metric measure space $(\Xc,\rho,\mu)$}, \ie for all $x\in\supp(\mu)$ and $r>0$,